apache/geode/Troubleshooting-CPU.md

 The vsd chart below shows VMStats processCpuTime value contained in a given GemFire statistics archive.
 ![VMStats](images/troubleshooting_cpu_image002.gif)
 ###gfsh
-The *gfsh show metrics* command can also be used to show the active CPU of a member or members.
+The *gfsh show metrics* command can be used to show the cpuUsage of a member.
 An example is:

 	show metrics --member=server1 --categories=member